A research study showed that there was a 98% restoration of arm raise ability (abduction) within 2 days after Dr. Oolo-Austin’s MCD Procedure!

 On physical examination, patients with a frozen shoulder will have at least a 50 percent reduction in both active and passive range of motion compared with the unaffected shoulder (Anderson, 2008).
 A digital inclinometer is recommended for accurate measurement of motion ranges.
 Range of motion is estimated as follows: 1) the Apley scratch test is used to assess rotation of the shoulder joint; patients with normal glenohumeral motion should be able to scratch the midback at the T8 to T10 level; patients with frozen shoulder are often not even able to scratch even their lower back; 2) the NFL touchdown sign is an active maneuver used to assess range of motion of the shoulder joint and the strength of abduction; patients with a frozen shoulder are unable to fully lift their arm straight overhead with most unable to abduct beyond 90 degrees; 3) passive movement of the arm in abduction and external rotation also is significantly reduced; the normal glenohumeral joint rotates externally to 90 degrees and abducts to 90 degrees.

-The “Oolo-Austin Trigenics Procedure” was performed on the study group by using non-incisive dissection of scar tissue in shoulder joints and bursas.
-The OAT Procedure involves a multimodal methodology with the patient awake and interactively participating during the procedure to facilitate outcome.
+The MCD (Manual Capsular Dissection) Procedure was performed on the study group by using non-incisive dissection of scar tissue in shoulder joints and bursas.
+The MCD Procedure involves a multimodal methodology with the patient awake and interactively participating during the procedure to facilitate outcome.
 With manipulation under anesthesia (MUA), the patient is completely flaccid and helpless.
-With the OAT Procedure, the patient is actually contracting specific muscles heavily during the manipulative dissection procedure.
-Follow up rehabilitative therapy and Trigenics® myoneural retraining treatments are provided in stages over the period of 1 week to 6 weeks depending on the severity of the FS and the distance traveled by the patient for treatment.
+With the MCD Procedure, the patient is actually contracting specific muscles heavily during the manipulative dissection procedure.
+Follow up rehabilitative therapy and Dr. Oolo-Austin’s neuro-muscular retraining treatments are provided in stages over the period of 1 week to 6 weeks depending on the severity of the FS and the distance traveled by the patient for treatment.
 No surgical dissection instruments are used and no actual cutting or incisions of tissue is performed requiring sutures.
-The protocols of the OAT procedure, in its entirety, lasts no more than 30 minutes with each actual dissection usually taking place in a matter seconds.
-The OAT treatment is normally only required to be performed once during the course of the frozen shoulder treatment therapy program.
+The protocols of the MCD Procedure, in its entirety, last no more than 30 minutes with each actual dissection usually taking place in a matter seconds.
+The MCD Procedure is normally only required to be performed once during the course of the frozen shoulder treatment.

 Other treatments for frozen shoulder include conventional physiotherapy, manual medicine, cortisone injections and surgery.
 Normally treatment requires a multitude of approaches and takes 9-18 months of often painful therapy to observe any difference if the patient is responsive unless spontaneous recovery occurs.
 (Dodenhoff et al 2000) In some cases, over exuberant practitioners have actually caused a worsening of the patients symptoms.